statengeneraal/laws-markdown/verdrag/general/agreement/on/tariffs/and/trade/BWBV0006316/README.md

 (a) the use by a contracting party of exchange controls or exchange restrictions in accordance with the Articles of Agreement of the International Monetary Fund or with that contracting party's special exchange agreement with the CONTRACTING PARTIES, or

 (b) the use by a contracting party of restrictions or controls on imports or exports, the sole effect of which, additional to the effects permitted under Articles XI, XII, XIII and XIV, is to make effective such exchange controls or exchange restrictions.

 ### Article  XVI

-####Subsidies
+####<sup> 1)  [Red: Gewijzigd bij het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel (zoals verbeterd) en bij het Protocol tot verbetering van de Franse tekst van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>Subsidies

 Wordt voorlopig toegepast per 01-01-1948

-<sup> 1)  [Red: Gewijzigd bij het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel (zoals verbeterd) en bij het Protocol tot verbetering van de Franse tekst van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>
 ###Section A

 ### *Subsidies in General*